 Despite significant advances in neonatal care, hypoglycemia remains one of the most common newborn conditions.
 Its potential to cause serious injury makes this topic highly relevant for nurses, midwives, doctors, and lawyers.
-Dr. Michael Narvey, one of the principal authors, of the recently updated Canadian Pediatric Society Guideline ‘The Screening and Management of Newborns at Risk for Low Blood Glucose’ will guide you through an in depth look at neonatal hypoglycemia.
+Dr. Michael Narvey, one of the principal authors, of the recently updated Canadian Pediatric Society Guideline ‘The Screening and Management of Newborns at Risk for Low Blood Glucose’ guides you through an in depth look at neonatal hypoglycemia.

 - Address key issues and approaches to care before and after the first 72 hours of life